rmcanany/SolidEdgeHousekeeper/README.md

 `concat()`, `contains()`, `convert()`, `count()`, `countBy()`, `dateAdd()`, `dateTime()`, `dateTimeAsEpoch()`, `dateTimeAsEpochMs()`, `dictionary()`,`distinct()`, `endsWith()`, `extend()`, `first()`, `firstOrDefault()`, `format()`, `getProperties()`, `getProperty()`, `humanize()`, `if()`, `in()`, `indexOf()`, `isGuid()`, `isInfinite()`, `isNaN()`, `isNull()`, `isNullOrEmpty()`, `isNullOrWhiteSpace()`, `isSet()`, `itemAtIndex()`, `jObject()`, `join()`, `jPath()`, `last()`, `lastIndexOf()`, `lastOrDefault()`, `length()`, `list()`, `listOf()`, `max()`, `maxValue()`, `min()`, `minValue()`, `nullCoalesce()`, `orderBy()`, `padLeft()`, `parse()`, `parseInt()`, `regexGroup()`, `regexIsMatch()`, `replace()`, `retrieve`, `reverse()`, `sanitize()`, `select()`, `selectDistinct()`, `setProperties()`, `skip()`, `Sort()`, `Split()`, `startsWith()`, `store()`, `substring()`, `sum()`, `switch()`, `take()`, `throw()`, `timeSpan()`, `toDateTime()`, `toLower()`, `toString()`, `toUpper()`, `try()`, `tryParse()`, `typeOf()`, `where()`

 ### Edit variables
 Adds, changes, and/or exposes variables.
 The information is entered on the Input Editor.
-Access the form using the `Variables edit/add/expose` `Edit` button.
-It is located below the task list on each **Task Tab**.
+Access the form using the `Edit` button.

 ![Variable_Editor](My%20Project/media/variable_input_editor.png)

 The Variable name is required.
 There are restrictions on the name.
 It cannot start with a number.
 It can only contain letters and numbers and the underscore '_' character.

 If a variable on the list is not in the file, it can optionally be added automatically.
-Set the option on the **Configuration Tab -- General Page**.
+Set the option on the Options panel.

 The number/formula is not required if only exposing an existing variable, otherwise it is.
 If a formula references a variable not in the file, the program will report an error.